 Founded by Drs.
-Janet McLaughlin and Margaret Schneider, the Laurier Autism Research Consortium (LARC) is a passionate group of professors, research assistants and students, working alongside various autism organizations, clinical experts, parent advocates, families and individuals with autism.
-Through conducting and sharing socially engaged research with policymakers and the public, our collective goal is to improve the quality of life for all autistic people and their families.
+Janet McLaughlin and Margaret Schneider, the Laurier Autism Research Consortium (LARC) is a passionate group of professors, research assistants and students, working alongside various autism organizations, clinical experts, parent advocates, families and autistic individuals.
+Through conducting and sharing socially engaged research with policymakers and the public, our collective goal is to improve service access and quality of life for all autistic people and their families.

 Stay tuned for upcoming research projects and opportunities.

 If you are interested in doing graduate or postdoctoral research with us, get in touch to discuss possibilities.
 If you are interested in undergraduate study in the area of autism, consider the Autism Stream in Laurier’s Community Health program.

 Dr. Janet McLaughlin is an Associate Professor of Community Health and co-founder and co-director of the Laurier Autism Research Consortium (LARC) at Wilfrid Laurier University.
 After her son was diagnosed with autism in 2012, she developed an interest in the needs and experiences of caregivers, including the impacts of services on their well-being.
 Along with Dr. Schneider, she has since led two major province-wide surveys of autism family caregivers and is now conducting interviews with Indigenous and newcomer families to understand the additional challenges they face.
 After strongly advocating for reform in the wake of provincial funding changes, in 2019 she served on the Ontario Autism Advisory Panel to provide recommendations to reshape the Ontario Autism Program.